Operation Mechanism

 - Optimize database queries and file operations

-- Avoid unnecessary large object creation
+- Avoid unnecessary creation of large objects

-- Release resources promptly after processing large data
+- Release promptly after processing large data

 - Allocate sufficient memory for compute-intensive tasks